-- Open Meeting - Each local canvassing authority shall convene to conduct the local canvass at the time set by the canvassing authority's presiding officer not later than the 11th day after Election Day and not earlier than the later of: - the third day after Election Day; - the date on which the early voting ballot board has verified and counted all provisional ballots, if a provisional ballot has been cast in the election; or - the date on which all timely received ballots cast from addresses outside of the United States are counted, if a ballot to be voted by mail in the election was provided to a person outside of the United States.
+- Open Meeting - Each local canvassing authority shall convene to conduct the local canvass at the time set by the canvassing authority's presiding officer not later than the 11th day after Election Day and not earlier than the later of: - the third day after Election Day; - the date on which the early voting ballot board has verified and counted all provisional ballots, if a provisional ballot has been cast in the election; - the date on which all timely received ballots cast from addresses outside of the United States are counted, if a ballot to be voted by mail in the election was provided to a person outside of the United States; or - the date on which all ballots contained in previously defective carrier envelopes which were corrected by voters by the required deadline are counted.

-- Earliest Day to Canvass: As early as 3rd day after Election Day if no outstanding late domestic "next business day" (NBD) military, overseas, or provisional ballots. - Latest Day to Canvass in November Odd Numbered Years and May Elections: No later than the 11th day after Election Day. - Latest Day to Canvass in November Even Numbered Year: For an election held on the date of the general election for state and county officers, the local canvass may be set no later than the 14th day after Election Day. [§ 67.003(c)]
+- Earliest Day to Canvass: As early as 3rd day after Election Day if no outstanding late domestic "next business day" (NBD), military, overseas, provisional, or ballots contained in defective carrier envelopes which have not been corrected by voters. - Latest Day to Canvass in November Odd Numbered Years and May Elections: No later than the 11th day after Election Day. - Latest Day to Canvass in November Even Numbered Year: For an election held on the date of the general election for state and county officers, the local canvass may be set no later than the 14th day after Election Day. [§ 67.003(c)]

-May 6, 2023 Election:
+November 7, 2023 Election:

-Tuesday, May 9, 2023
+Friday, November 10, 2023

-(3rd day after Election Day)
+(3rd day after Election Day)\

 through

-Wednesday, May 17, 2023
+Monday, November 20, 2023\

-(11th day after Election Day)
+(13th day after Election Day)

-if no outstanding late domestic (NBD), militare overseas, or provisional ballots.
+- \if no outstanding late domestic (NBD), military, overseas, provisional, or ballots contained in defective carrier envelopes which have not been corrected by voters. - \Deadline extended because the 11th day falls on Saturday, November 18.
+(Sec.
+1.006)

-For May 6, 2023 Election:
+For November 7, 2023 Election:

-The ballot board must convene by Monday, May 15, 2023 to qualify and count any late ballots from overseas or provisional ballots.
+• The ballot board must convene by Tuesday, November 16, 2023 to qualify and count any late ballots from overseas, provisional ballots, or ballots contained in previously defective carrier envelopes which were corrected by voters by the required deadline.

-The canvass may be held as soon as overseas and all provisional ballots are properly processed.
+The canvass may be held as soon as overseas ballots, provisional ballots, and ballots contained in previously defective carrier envelopes which were corrected by voters by the required deadline are properly processed.